-You may be wondering why an x-ray may be necessary during teeth cleaning appointment with the dentist.
-The truth is that x-rays allow dentists to look beyond the surface and see what is invisible to the naked eyes.
+You may be wondering why an x-ray may be necessary during a teeth cleaning appointment with the dentist.
+The truth is that x-rays allow dentists to look beyond the surface and see what is invisible to the naked eye.

 Now that you know the importance of exams and x-rays in the detection of dental problems, you may be wondering why cleanings are necessary.
 There is nothing more important to your dental health than maintaining a clean mouth.
 In dentistry, cleaning is more appropriately termed prophylaxis.
 Merriam-Webster dictionary defines prophylaxis as measures to preserve health and prevent the spread of disease.